influxdata/influxdb-relay/README.md

 The relay can be configured to buffer failed requests for HTTP backends.
 The intent of this logic is reduce the number of failures during short outages or periodic network issues.
-> This retry logic is **NOT** sufficient for for long periods of downtime as all data is buffered in RAM
+> This retry logic is **NOT** sufficient for long periods of downtime as all data is buffered in RAM

 Buffering has the following configuration options (configured per HTTP backend):